NorESMhub/xesmf_clm_fates_diagnostic/README.md

 `compare_custom_year_range` gives you the option to choose specific years to compare on the format `yearstart-yearend` if you want the same range from both sets, or `yearstart-yearend_yearstart-yearend` if you want one range for the main dataset, and a different range for the second one.
 `compare_seasonal=True` will add seasonal comparison (for both comparison to model output and observations) plots for the same year ranges.
+`mute_trend=True` will turn off the automatic generation of trend plots, and this will shave some amount of time off the diagnostic runtime.
+If you are not interested in these, that can be a good idea, particularly for runs that span many years.
+`mute_maps=True` will turn off the automatic generation of single variable plots from the VAR_LIST_MAIN list, and this will shave some amount of time off the diagnostic runtime.